-As of June 30, 2022, ROCF IV issued approximately \$2.25 million and \$47.75 million of ROCF IV Series A and ROCF IV Series B, respectively.
+As of June 30, 2023, ROCF IV issued approximately \$2.23 million and \$47.77 million of ROCF IV Series A and ROCF IV Series B, respectively.
 ROCF IV had incurred approximately \$4.3 million of debt issuance costs from the offering, of which approximately \$30,000 and \$2,800,000 were incurred as commissions for ROCF IV Series A and ROCF IV Series B issuances, respectively.

 ROCF IV is managed by the Manager, an affiliate of our Sponsor, and pays an annual management fee to the Manager which is based on an annual rate of 1.75% of gross principal outstanding of all bonds.
-Through June 30, 2022, \$1,904,460 of management fees had been earned by the Manager.
+Through June 30, 2023, \$2,763,447 of management fees had been earned by the Manager.

 ROCF IV pays a disposition fee to the Manager which is calculated as 1.00% of the proceeds received from the repayment of the principal amount of any of our debt investments or any other disposition of the underlying real estate.
-Through June 30, 2022, \$385,350 of disposition fees had been earned by the Manager.
+Through June 30, 2023, \$534,349 of disposition fees had been earned by the Manager.

 ROCF IV pays organization fees to the Manager which are calculated as 2.00% of the gross proceeds of the sale of all bonds.
-Through June 30, 2022, \$1,000,000 of organization fees had been earned by the Manager.
+Through June 30, 2023, \$1,000,000 of organization fees had been earned by the Manager.

-As of June 30, 2022, net proceeds to ROCF IV after debt issuance costs, organization and offering costs, disposition fees, and management fees were approximately \$42.4 million.
+As of June 30, 2023, net proceeds to ROCF IV after debt issuance costs, organization and offering costs, disposition fees, and management fees were approximately \$41.5 million.

-ROCF IV held \$34.02 million of gross mortgage loans receivable as of June 30, 2022.
-This consisted of five mortgage loans with a weighted average interest rate of 8.78% and additional weighted average paid-in-kind ("PIK") interest rate of 2.57%, and where the maturities ranged from July 31, 2022 to September 30, 2023, based on twelve-month or eighteen-month terms, with some loans having two optional six-month extensions.
+ROCF IV held \$25.4 million of gross mortgage loans receivable as of June 30, 2023.
+This consisted of five mortgage loans with a weighted average interest rate of 8.59% and additional weighted average paid-in-kind ("PIK") interest rate of 2.22%, and where the maturities ranged from August 1, 2023 to December 31, 2023, based on twelve-month, eighteen-month, and twenty four-month terms, with some loans having two optional six-month extensions.